sarchandra/VSIX-Template/Vsix Multi Project Template Creation in VS2015.md

 ![dirstructure](http://sarchandra.blog.com/wp-content/blogs.dir/00/25/87/16/25871640/files/vsix/dirmultiproject.jpg)

-> To add an existing project, you can copy and paste inside this folder.
+> To add an existing project, You can copy and paste inside this folder.

 The default class files are renamed as Test1.cs and Test2.cs